FreeRTOS/FreeRTOS/FreeRTOS/Demo/RISC-V-Qemu-virt_GCC/Readme.md

 The first attaches GDB to the port Qemu is running against.
 The second sets a breakpoint at the main function.
 The third runs the program until the breakpoint.
 You can run `continue` or `c` again to continue the program after the breakpoint.

-## Unsucessful methods
+## Building Your Own Toolchain
-This section guarantees mixed results - and should be viewed as more experimental.
-While some of these steps have reportedly worked, they have also failed for others.
-Take these steps as more of a starting off point than a dead set way to run the demo.
+This section should be viewed as experimental.
+Take these steps as more of a starting off point than a dead set way to build a toolchain for your demo.

-### Building your own toolchain
+### CrossTools-NG

 Clone the Crosstool-NG and build.